 Commercial Revitalization Grants

-The Commercial Revitalization Grants provide financial and business assistance to businesses and commercial property owners interested in renovating their buildings.
-The program was established by DCD to improve and enhance the physical appearance of commercial buildings in the City's Commercial Corridors.
-The fund offers three different programs to assist businesses and property owners to invest in commercial storefronts in the City of Milwaukee.
+The Commercial Revitalization Fund provides grant funding to businesses who are activating vacant storefronts and commercial property owners interested in renovating their buildings.
+The program was established by the Department of City Development (DCD) to improve and enhance the physical appearance of commercial buildings in the City's Commercial Corridors.
+The fund offers four different programs to assist businesses and property owners to invest in commercial storefronts in the City of Milwaukee.
 See below for program categories and eligible activities.

 For more information or if you have trouble downloading an application, please contact the Commercial Revitalization Fund at (414) 286-8201 or email [email protected].